JonahKember/MA-Thesis/Connector_Hubs.md

 ![image](https://user-images.githubusercontent.com/81769550/123014282-e3c62900-d393-11eb-9173-531dca90728b.png)

 In this space, connector hubs are nodes in the top right corner, which show a ‘high’ within module degree z-score (above some artificial threshold, commonly ~2), as well as a ‘high’ (commonly above ~.6) participation coefficient.
 By defining these thresholds, we’ve now identified the nodes that might act as connector hubs.
+While some research has set distinct boundaries (WM-Dz = 2.5, PC = .62; Guimerà & Amaral, 2005), other research has chosen values such that all participants being analyzed have at least one connector hub (Cohen, 2014).

 ### Charaterizing Connector Hubs
 The number of connector hubs that exist is the first characteristic of concern.
 In the context or resting state functional networks in ADHD, it could be that they lack any nodes that have the properties of connector hubs.
+Indeed, the number of connector hubs in task-based functional networks has been associated with increased working memory demands (Cohen, 2014).

 The next important characteristic is the ability of these connector hubs to influence the modularity of the network.

-Ideally, a measure that captures tha bility of a connector hube to inlfuence the modularity of the netire network might involve changing just one of the connector hub’s within-module connections, measuring the change in modularity, and then doing this for every possible combination of edges that the connector hub might be able to ‘tune’.
+The most intuitive measure that captures the ability of a connector hube to influence the modularity of the entire network might involve changing just one of the connector hub’s within-module connections, measuring the change in modularity, and then doing this for every possible combination of edges that the connector hub might be able to ‘tune’.
 However, for a node with only 12 within-module connections (a conservative estimate), this would require testing 12!
 (479,001,600) different combinations, which might be computationally difficult.
+While the right greedy alogorithm might be able to render this tractable, there are simpler approaches.

-A simpler approach involves removing all within-module connections held by the connector hub and measuring the change in global modularity that results.
-By measuring the change in modularity that results from the removal of all the connector hubs within-module edges, we get an appropriate approximation of the ability of the connector hub to influence the entire network’s modularity.
+One such approach involves removing all within-module connections held by the connector hub and measuring the change in global modularity that results.
+By measuring the change in modularity that results from the removal of all the connector hubs within-module edges, we get an appropriate approximation of the ability of the connector hub to influence the entire network’s modularity.To measure the ability of connector hubs to influence the modularity of the network, I introduce a new metric, ‘Jonah’s modularity modulation index (MMI)’ (patent pending):

-It is important to note that the impact the removal of a connector hub’s within-module edges has on the modularity of the network is entirely dependent on the specific topology of the network.
-For some topologies, the removal of a connector hub’s within-module edges results in an increase in global modularity, and for others, it results in a decrease.

-To measure the ability of connector hubs to influence the modularity of the network, I introduce a new metric, ‘Jonah’s modularity modulation index (MMI)’:

 ![image](https://user-images.githubusercontent.com/81769550/123014477-546d4580-d394-11eb-8a35-c86ccb06f1e8.png)